JackFurby/Bootscout-theme/README.md

 * Banner: Includes page title, banner image (set a featured image for the page to display)
 * No title: just a plain page
 * Section page: Display links to various scout sections if set (can set sections in theme options)

+### To do
+* Look into disabling wp comments
+* Remake join page to use bootstap features
+* Add ability for theme to make use of wide monitors e.g. 21:9 (grid layouts?)